Got Cigars?

 Priorities Are The Key

 There is so much for an entrepreneur to juggle.
-After All, we have to wear many -- and sometimes, all -- hats in order to make our business run.
-Certainly the short list includes sales, marketing, operations, and accounting.
+After all, we have to wear many -- and sometimes all -- hats to run our business.
+Certainly, the short list includes sales, marketing, operations, and accounting.

 Sunday, July 21, 2013